iterative/dvc.org/content/docs/cml/start-gitlab.md

    ![](/img/gitlab_fork_cml_project.png)

-2. ⚠️ In GitLab, to use CML, you must create a variable called a repo_token whose value is a Personal Access Token.
+2. ⚠️ In GitLab, to use CML, you must create a variable called a `repo_token` whose value is a Personal Access Token.
 To do this:

    a.
-Click on your Avatar in the upper right side and click on Edit Profile.
+Click on your Avatar in the upper right side and click on "Edit Profile."

    b.
 Along the left side of the screen go to Access Tokens.